SonyaCore/V2RayGen/README.md

 `shadowsocks` Creating ShadowSocks with default options.

-> you can combine arguments with default options to change behavior of you configuration for example :
+> you can combine arguments with default options to change the behavior of your configuration for example :
 >
 > --vmess --port 8080 --tls --tcp --linkname TESTSERVER
+>
-> this will create a vmess with port 8080 and self-sigend tls , then gives a link with TESTSERVER name
+> this will create a vmess with port 8080 and self-signed tls , then gives a link with TESTSERVER name

 ### Log & DNS Settings: